 - Compose animal and exhibit information for publication in the following: Audubon’s website, AZA’s website and other publications.

-Exhibit the diversity of wildlife
+Exhibit the diversity of wildlife & animal care

 - Have an advanced knowledge of life support equipment, water chemistry and water quality parameters with the ability to identify, troubleshoot and address problems.
 Have an advanced knowledge of plumbing and construction as it pertains to the function of life support systems exhibits.